-Research Conclusion: What makes a high performing team is the quality of treatment fostered between everyone.
-The consideration, kindness, empathy and emotional acknowledgment for each other (clearly present within the communication norms) amongst team members, are the consistent defining features of an outstanding performing team.
+What makes a high performing team is the quality of treatment fostered between everyone.
+Other things contribute but this is at the top.
+The consideration, kindness, empathy and emotional acknowledgement for each other (clearly present within the communication norms) amongst team members, are the consistent defining features of an outstanding performing team.

 This, of course, requires, both courageous and kind leadership.
 That can role-model, clearly set the tone and attributes for others to follow.
 Something that is becoming more business critical as the very best talent choose which cultures and leaders to work.

 This can pose a big challenge for leaders.
 They might want to introduce more of these attributes but the culture they are in is going in the opposite direction.
 ‘Forget how you feel, just do it, accept the change, hit the new target, keep up, there’s always the door’.